 4 – Have a Solid Test Plan

-“When you’re talking about making it stick,” Tigner states, “A good testing plan that is thought out from the beginning and run through all the way to the end really helps with that.
-If you’ve got a good test plan, you know that performance is good, that your data looks clean and that things are working.”
+“When you’re talking about making it stick, a good testing plan that is thought out from the beginning and run through all the way to the end really helps with that.
+If you’ve got a good test plan, you know that performance is good, that your data looks clean and that things are working,” Tigner says.

 The testing phase provides another opportunity to heavily involve subject matter experts, Castaneda mentions.
 They can help inform the user experience and design of the new legal technology and drive the process forward.

-“One thing Judith Tigner and I discussed,” Castaneda states, “Is you don’t always need a long testing timeframe to get this done.
-We did our user acceptance testing with almost 100 users in just two weeks.”
+“One thing Judith Tigner and I discussed is you don’t always need a long testing timeframe to get this done.
+We did our user acceptance testing with almost 100 users in just two weeks,” Castaneda says.

 What was Castaneda’s secret for such a quick testing period?